Wild Yam

 1

-Komesaroff 2001 — Wild Yam Cream in Menopause (Negative Pivotal Trial)
+Wild Yam Cream in Menopause (Negative Pivotal Trial)

-Double-blind, placebo-controlled, crossover study (Komesaroff PA, Black CV, Cable V, Sudhir K 2001, Climacteric 4(2):144-150, doi:10.1080/cmt.4.2.144.150, PMID 11428178).
+Double-blind, placebo-controlled, crossover study (Komesaroff PA, Black CV, Cable V, Climacteric 4(2):144-150, doi:10.1080/cmt.4.2.144.150).

 23 healthy menopausal women suffering troublesome menopause symptoms.
 After 4-week baseline, given active wild yam (D. villosa) cream and matching placebo for 3 months in random order.
 Diaries completed; blood and saliva samples collected at baseline, 3, and 6 months.

-NEGATIVE TRIAL.
-Wild yam cream was NOT better than placebo in reducing menopausal symptoms (hot flashes, night sweats), nor in improving estrogen or progesterone levels.
+Negative trial.
+Wild yam cream was not better than placebo in reducing menopausal symptoms (hot flashes, night sweats), nor in improving estrogen or progesterone levels.
 Both groups showed minimal improvement on flushing severity and number with no significant difference between active wild yam extract and placebo.
-Confirmed that topical wild yam DOES NOT alter hormone levels — undermining the dominant marketing claims.
+Confirmed that topical wild yam does not alter hormone levels — undermining the dominant marketing claims.
 The pivotal evidence-based trial showing wild yam cream lacks efficacy for typical menopausal symptoms.

 2

-Hsu 2017 — Dioscorea alata Phytosterols in Postmenopausal Women
+Dioscorea alata Phytosterols in Postmenopausal Women

 Two-center, randomized, double-blind, placebo-controlled clinical investigation (Hsu CC, Kuo HC, Huang KE 2017, Nutrients 9(12):1320, doi:10.3390/nu9121320).